bitrate16/peripage-python/README.md

 ```
 Newline is required to fush the internal printer buffer and force it to print all text without cutting

+### Suggestions
+* Don't forget about concentration, this can make print brighter and better visible.
+* Split long images into multiple print requests with cooldown time for printer (printer may overheat during a long print and will stop printing for a while.
+This will result in partial print loss because the internal buffer is about 250px height).
+For example, when you print [looooooooooooooooooooooooooooooongcat.jpg](http://lurkmore.so/images/9/91/Loooooooooooooooooooooooooooooooooooooooooongcat.JPG), split it into at least 20 pieces with 1-2 minutes delay because you will definetly loose something without cooling.
+Printer gets hot very fast.
+Yes, it was the first that i've printed.
+* Be carefull when printing lots of black or using max concentration, as i said, printer heats up very fast.
+* The picture printed at maximum concentration has the longest shelf life.
+* Be aware of cats, they have paws 🐾

 ## Code example

 View this [python notebook](https://github.com/bitrate16/ppa6-python/blob/main/notebooks/ppa6-tutorial.ipynb) for tutorial